Dezeen's guide to the best architecture, design and technology events for 2019

 LA Design Festival

 LA Design Festival returns for a ninth year.
-Highlights this year include public design installations, design tours, four days of design confabs, international exhibitions and more.
-Dwell on Design and Intro/LA are also returning.
+Highlights this year include public design installations, a design supper club, design tours, four days of design confabs, international exhibitions, the AIA Restaurant Design Awards, and more.
+The Design Block Party at ROW DTLA and INTRO/LA are also returning.

 San Francisco Design Week

 Focusing on futuristic design, the programme centres around San Francisco's ties to both contemporary designers and tech companies.
 This year's theme Community will explore how the two can work together to rethink the world's future.
-The week ends with an auction of original artworks.
+Opening night kicks-off with an auction of original artworks.

 18–21 July 2019, Melbourne, Australia